 I: The reason I asked the original question on what is race and how you would define it is because I’ve been speaking to a lot of prominent White Nationalists and “Alt Right” figures, and when I spoke to Richard Spencer specifically he was very clear to me that his conception of race is not derived primarily or even secondarily from science.
 He actually spoke of race as a mystic might speak of God, if that makes any sense.

 GJ: Well, what did he have to say?

 The first things are observation, experience, and common sense.
 Then come science and metaphysics to explain what we are seeing, deepen our understanding, and also perhaps give rise to useful predictions and prescriptions about prudent behavior if you’re constructing a better society or a better business.
-What kind of things can we do to make society more functional, more harmonious, happier, given the nature of race and given the nature of genetic similarity, genetic ties, genetic enmities and so forth that exist?
+What kind of things can we do to make society more functional, more harmonious, more happy, given the nature of race and given the nature of genetic similarity, genetic ties, genetic enmities, and so forth that exist?

-I: There does seem to be, I’ve noticed, a sort of animosity towards scientific materialism within the White Nationalist side.
+I: Well there does seem to be, I’ve noticed, a sort of animosity towards scientific materialism within the White Nationalist side.
 Am I misreading something?

 For instance, there are a lot of people with the strong conviction that there is something called freedom of the will.
 I think that people make choices, but I do not think choices happen in accordance with what people call free will.
 The more I learn about genetics, the more I find that genetic determinism, which is a kind of materialism, is incredibly fine-grained.
 Most convincing are ample studies done with twins, identical twins and fraternal twins.
 The identical twin studies are the most exciting ones.